 The upper pane has these buttons to manage a variant configuration.

 |Duplicate variant configuration|

 |Set/Clear default active configuration|

 After a variant configuration is added, you can use the lower pane on the Configurations tab to add a description, control variables, and the submodel configurations for it.
+You can add control variables and export them to the base workspace even when a variant configuration is not added.
 The lower pane contains these tabs:

 Description — Provide a description for the selected variant configuration.